-We all know the beauty of getting a good night’s sleep — and unfortunately, we’ve all also experienced those nights of tossing and turning and waking up feeling like you haven’t slept a wink.
-Lack of sleep may cause you to wake up feeling tired, irritable, foggy and stressed.
+We all know the beauty of getting a good night’s sleep — and unfortunately, we’ve all also experienced those nights of tossing and turning and waking up feeling like we haven’t slept a wink.
+Lack of sleep may cause you to wake up tired, irritable, foggy and stressed.
 Your days can feel less productive and accomplishing everyday tasks may feel overwhelming.
 You may not realize it, but chronic sleep deprivation can seriously affect your health.
-In fact, lack of sleep has also been associated with higher weight gain and obesity risks in recent years.
+Lack of sleep has also been associated with higher weight gain and obesity risks in recent years.

 Many common factors contribute to poor rest, including stress, anxiety, pain, medication, caffeine, alcohol, sleep disorders and health conditions such as heartburn or asthma.
 It is vital to establish a sleep routine that fits your life and is proactive in fighting against these obstacles.